Blur141/ORION_IDS/readme.md

-# 🛡️ Real-Time Packet Classification & Intrusion Detection System (IDS)
+# 🛡️ Operational Reconnaissance & Intelligent Observation Network

 A beginner-friendly backend project built with **FastAPI** and **Scapy** that captures live network packets, classifies traffic in real time, and detects basic network attacks — all accessible via REST APIs and a live WebSocket stream.